rahulj51/miles2code.github.io/about.md

 I occasionally provide consultation to startups in Europe and India on data engineering.

-In my day job, I work as [Head of Business Intelligence and Data Engineering at Omio](https://www.linkedin.com/in/rahul-jain-83055b45/).
+In my day job, I work as [Head of Business Intelligence and Analytics Engineering at Beat](https://www.linkedin.com/in/rahul-jain-83055b45/).

 [This is]({{ site.url }}/assets/resume/rahul-resume.pdf) my professional resume.